top of page

 2021 Birds New Zealand Conference

 On Saturday 5th June, at 2:50 pm in Thames Aotearoa-New Zealand, I have presented our research on titipounamu-rifleman (Acanthisitta chloris) at the 2021 Birds New Zealand Conference.
-I presented our new genetic and socio-geographic results, aiming to understand the contribution of the social environment on the vocal structure of titipounamu.
+I presented our new genetic and socio-geographic results, which are aiming to understand how the social environment influences the vocal structure of titipounamu.
 The main goal of this research was to detect forms of vocal learning abilities or social influences in this species.

 Below is our 2021 Birds NZ abstract with its associated poster (a slightly modified version from the 2021 Birds NZ poster):